balmjs/balm-ui/docs/scripts/docs/en/guide/quickstart.md

 # Quick Start

-Good tools make application development quicker and easier to maintain than if you did everything by hand.

-The [Balm CLI](https://github.com/balmjs/balm-cli) is a command line interface tool that scaffolds out a [BalmJS](https://github.com/balmjs/balm) project.

-> **[Balm CLI](https://github.com/balmjs/balm-cli)**(Recommended) or [Vue CLI](https://github.com/vuejs/vue-cli) or other toolchains 🚀

 ## 0. Set up the Development Environment

 You need to set up your development environment before you can do anything.